 3. Tendon (6%)

-While controlling the weather and having the privilege to always pick indoor hardwood courts would be lovely, I think we ought to consider ourselves fortunate for being able to return to the game we love.
+While we can’t control the weather or always play indoors, we’re fortunate to return to the game we love.
 But what can we do to prevent netball injuries and stay on the court?
 How do I keep my knees and ankles safe?
 How do I prevent a terrible injury from being a major inconvenience to my work, leisure, and social life?

 If you have a complicated relationship with exercise and would like professional, university educated advice, our team at PROHEALTH Physio & Fitness would love to empower you to return to the court and to stay on the court.